usnistgov/opensource/about/index.md

     -   If your repository exists under a different organization, you can move it to NIST by selecting "Transfer Ownership" under Settings.

-Make sure your repository is listed properly following [Guidance for Publishing Software](https://inet.nist.gov/adlp/publishing-instructions/publishing-software).
+Make sure your repository is listed properly following (internal) [Guidance for Publishing Software](https://inet.nist.gov/adlp/publishing-instructions/publishing-software).

 ### Other References